Analytic Continuation of Quantum Monte Carlo Data: Optimal Stochastic Regularization Approach: The optimal regularization functional

-On the other hand, the practical realization of the method faces certain difficulties, because the numerical solution suffers from round-off errors in our calculations.
-The singular value decomposition procedure does not help much.
-To get rid of these round-off errors, we have switched to performing the calculations with to arbitrary number of digits, using CLN library version 1.1.13\cite{CLN}.
+Nevertheless, a practical implementation of the method faces certain difficulties, because the numerical solution suffers from round-off errors during the diagonalization process.
+A singular value decomposition procedure does not help much.
+To get rid of these round-off errors, we have switched to performing all calculations with a large number of decimal digits using the MPFR library (Multiple-Precision Floating-point computations with correct Rounding) \cite{MPFR}.